Facebook confirms Cambridge Analytica harvested profile data

 “No data from GSR was used by Cambridge Analytica as part of the services it provided to the Donald Trump 2016 presidential campaign.”

-Facebook knew about the incident in 2015 and sought assurances from all concerned that the data had been deleted.
+Facebook knew about the collection of data in 2015, and sought assurances from all concerned that the information had been deleted.
 What has prompted Friday’s suspension of Cambridge Analytica was Wylie going public to various media outlets with some extraordinary claims about how the data was used.

 Down the rabbit hole

-According to Wylie the Facebook data was used to build up detailed profiles of the social and political views of around 30 million US voters.
-Once their preferences had been cataloged, Cambridge Analytica determined what types of emotional and visual messages would sway their views and then spammed their social media fields with professionally produced, carefully crafted misinformation to shape their political opinions.
+According to Wylie, the Facebook data was used to build up detailed profiles of the social and political views of about 30 million US voters.
+Once their preferences had been cataloged, Cambridge Analytica determined what types of emotional and visual messages would sway their views and then spammed their social media profiles with professionally produced, carefully crafted misinformation to shape their political opinions.

 Wylie was an early employee of Cambridge Analytica and claims the firm’s flamboyant old-Etonian CEO Alexander Nix sold former Trump campaign manager Steve Bannon on the technology.
 The way Wylie tells it, Bannon, who at the time was editor of the right-wing website Breitbart, wanted to use Cambridge Analytica’s technology to change the very culture of America.